alexander-jiang/riichi-bot/diary.md

 ### May 17 2023
 * spent ~1 hour trying to add the sequence detection for number suits - I want to add a helper to remove a single tile from a Vector of Strings, but it isn't working in my unit test?

+### May 18 2023
+* spent ~0.75 hr fixing the unit test - i got the _remove_one_copy helper function to work (not sure why it wasn't working with the splitn() approach I tried previously) - but now I'm facing an error where I'm returning duplicate winning hands in the nine gates test
+* my plan to handle this is to make the `WinningHand` & `PartialWinningHand` structs include `HashSet<HandMeld>`, and then we can do an equality check, however, this requires implementing the Hash, PartialEq, and Eq traits on the `HandMeld` struct
+    * but is there another (faster/more efficient) option? maybe we can set some ordering on the hand melds (try adding sequences first, then if you can make it work with a sequence, then when you recurse back, you can't use a triplet or quad of that same tile -- but we need to formalize this notion)